 The City is making progress in the establishment of a Homeless Navigation Center.
+The project team for the Homeless Navigation Center project worked on closing the funding gap by identifying funding appropriations from State, federal, and private partnerships.

-The Sonoma Estates Housing project is scheduled to begin construction in FY 2022-23.
+The Sonoma Estates Housing Project which was scheduled to begin construction in FY 2022-23 experienced delays due to funding gaps.
+The City and the developer continue to meet to regularly to discuss and find creative solutions.